朱虹影

 postscript:

 As a child I loved to write letters.
-If you write me a letter without artificial intelligence, I’ll write to you.
+If you write me a letter with your own words, I’ll write to you with mine.

 Any and all errors are my own.
 I take full responsibility.